 What remains of Xīnxīng Theater 新興戲院 can be found just east of the train station in Dàlín 大林, a modest town of approximately 30,000 just north of Chiayi City 嘉義市 in Taiwan.
 Despite its relatively small size Dalin once supported five movie theaters, providing entertainment for sugar factory workers and the many soldiers stationed at nearby military bases.
 Xinxing Theater (not to be confused with the one in Xinpu) originally opened as Rénshān Theater 仁山戲院 in 1954 and remained in business until 1992.
 Eventually the theater was renovated and subdivided into a billiards hall and KTV (also known as a karaoke box) before it was finally abandoned sometime around 2013.
-Nowadays there is talk of buying the property and transforming it into a creative market but its ultimate fate remained unknown until it was finally demolished in 2019.
+Recently there was talk of buying the property and transforming it into a creative market but its ultimate fate remained unknown until it was finally demolished in 2019.

 Dalin is the epicenter of an unlikely cinematic renaissance spearheaded by Jiāng Mínghè 江明赫, a professional soldier and theater enthusiast profiled in this excellent article (in Chinese but worth running through Google Translate).
 Thanks to his efforts Wànguó Theater 萬國戲院, located a short distance away from Xinxing Theater on the other side of the railway line, was recently restored and reopened for special events and film screenings.
 He is also quite active online, operating several Facebook pages including one dedicated to Xinxing Theater, and has unflinchingly documented the histories of many theaters around southern Taiwan1.